lukaskollmer/WWDC-Scholarship-2017/Readme.md

   - Introduction to different pathfinding algorithms
     - How do they work/differ from each other
     - Use cases?
-  - Develop a custom pathfinding algorithm (This doesn't need to be Dijkstra or A*)
+  - Develop 2 custom pathfinding algorithms, Breadth-first and a* (That's irrelevant tho, as long as it can solve the maze)
+  - Showcase an example implementation of Breadth-first
   - Showcase an example implementation of A*